linuxserver/docker-radarr/README.md

 * image version number
   * `docker inspect -f '{{ index .Config.Labels "build_version" }}' linuxserver/radarr`

+## Updating Info

+Most of our images are static, versioned, and require an image update and container recreation to update the app inside.
+With some exceptions (ie. nextcloud, plex), we do not recommend or support updating apps inside the container.
+Please consult the [Application Setup](#application-setup) section above to see if it is recommended for the image.

+Below are the instructions for updating containers:

+### Via Docker Run/Create
+* Update the image: `docker pull linuxserver/radarr`
+* Stop the running container: `docker stop radarr`
+* Delete the container: `docker rm radarr`
+* Recreate a new container with the same docker create parameters as instructed above (if mapped correctly to a host folder, your `/config` folder and settings will be preserved)
+* Start the new container: `docker start radarr`
+* You can also remove the old dangling images: `docker image prune`

+### Via Docker Compose
+* Update the image: `docker-compose pull linuxserver/radarr`
+* Let compose update containers as necessary: `docker-compose up -d`
+* You can also remove the old dangling images: `docker image prune`

 ## Versions

+* **09.02.19:** - Stick mono version at 5.14 stable
 * **09.09.18:** - Add pipeline build process.
 * **24.02.18:** - Add nightly branch.
 * **06.02.18:** - Radarr repo changed owner.